Certification, quality standards and labelling rules for UK wine producers, documents for wine importers and licensing for wine sellers.

 Wines should have certificates of quality status, certain kinds of closures, labels and documentation to guard against fraud.
 The penalties for non-compliance with EU and UK wine legislation range from warnings to prosecution.

-Labelling rules apply to all wine produced and marketed in the EU.
+Labelling rules apply to all wine produced and marketed in the UK.
 In the absence of specific wine-labelling rules, food regulations apply.
 Trading standards and trade descriptions may also apply.

 Some information must be included on the bottle label for the different categories and subcategories of wine.
 There are also differences in requirements for the UK, EU and other regions.